Cryptanalysis of the Enigma: American bombes

 An all electronic solution to the problem of a fast bombe was considered, but rejected for pragmatic reasons, and a contract was let with the National Cash Register Corporation (NCR) in Dayton, Ohio.
 This established the United States Naval Computing Machine Laboratory.
 Engineering development was led by NCR's Joseph Desch, a brilliant inventor and engineer.
 He had already been working on electronic counting devices.

 Alan Turing, who had written a memorandum to OP-20-G (probably in 1941), was seconded to the British Joint Staff Mission in Washington in December 1942, because of his exceptionally wide knowledge about the bombes and the methods of their use.
 He was asked to look at the bombes that were being built by NCR and at the security of certain speech cipher equipment under development at Bell Labs.
 He visited OP-20-G, and went to NCR in Dayton on 21 December.
 He was able to show that it was not necessary to build 336 Bombes, one for each possible rotor order, by utilising techniques such as Banburismus.
 The initial order was scaled down to 96 machines.

 The US Navy bombes used drums for the Enigma rotors in much the same way as the British bombes, but were very much faster.
 The first machine was completed and tested on 3 May 1943.
-Soon, these bombes were more available than the British bombes at Bletchley Park and its outstations, and as a consequence they were put to use for Hut 6 as well as Hut 8 work.
+Soon these bombes were more available than the British bombes at Bletchley Park and its outstations, and as a consequence they were put to use for Hut 6 as well as Hut 8 work.
 A total of 121 Navy bombes were produced.
-In Alexander's "Cryptographic History of Work on German Naval Enigma", he wrote as follows.

 The US Army also produced a version of a bombe.
 It was physically very different from the British and US Navy bombes.
 A contract was signed with Bell Labs on 30 September 1942.
 The machine was designed to analyse 3-rotor, not 4-rotor traffic.
 It did not use drums to represent the Enigma rotors, using instead telephone-type relays.
 It could, however, handle one problem that the bombes with drums could not.
 The set of ten bombes consisted of a total of 144 Enigma-equivalents, each mounted on a rack approximately 7 ft long 8 ft high and 6 in wide.
 There were 12 control stations which could allocate any of the Enigma-equivalents into the desired configuration by means of plugboards.
 Rotor order changes did not require the mechanical process of changing drums, but was achieved in about half a minute by means of push buttons.
 A 3-rotor run took about 10 minutes.